Mobius1/Vanilla-DataTables/README.md

 # Vanilla-DataTables v2.0

 This is version 2.0 of Vanilla-DataTables.
-No production ready.
+Not production ready.

 ---